-3. When reasonably necessary to avoid fixed or moving objects, parked or moving vehicles, bicycles, motorized pedal cycles, pedestrians, animals, surface hazards or substandard width lanes that make it unsafe to continue along the right-hand curb or edge.
-A "substandard width lane" means a lane that is too narrow for a bicycle and a vehicle to travel safely side by side within the lane.
-4. When approaching a place where a right turn is authorized.
-5. When riding on a one-way highway with two or more marked traffic lanes.
+- 3. When reasonably necessary to avoid fixed or moving objects, parked or moving vehicles, bicycles, motorized pedal cycles, pedestrians, animals, surface hazards or substandard width lanes that make it unsafe to continue along the right-hand curb or edge.
+A "substandard width lane" means a lane that is too narrow for a bicycle and a vehicle to travel safely side by side within the lane. - 4.
+When approaching a place where a right turn is authorized. - When riding on a one-way highway with two or more marked traffic lanes.
 Here, bicyclists may ride as near the left-hand curb or edge of such roadway as practicable.
 [5/11-1505] Riding Side-by-Side Riding two abreast is permitted as long as the normal and reasonable movement of traffic is not impeded.
 Riding more than two abreast is prohibited except on paths or parts of roadways set aside for the exclusive use of bicycles.
 [5/11-1505.1] Riding on a Shoulder The law restricting driving on a shoulder shall not apply to any bicycle.
-[5/11-709.1] Left Turns Bicyclists may choose between a vehicular-style left turn or a pedestrian-style left turn.
-[5/11-1510] 3 For vehicular-style left turns, proceed as if driving a vehicle, moving to the left lane or the left side of a single lane prior to the intersection.
-[5/11-801] For pedestrian-style left-turns, ride near the right side of the roadway, cross the intersecting roadway, stop (as much as practicable out of the way of traffic), yield to any traffic and proceed in the new direction, while obeying any official traffic control device or police officer.
-[5/11-1510] Hand Signals Signals shall be given from the left side as follows: Left turn-hand and arm extended horizontally.
-Right turnhand and arm extended upward, except bicyclists may extend the right hand and arm horizontally and to the right side of the bike.
-Stop or decrease of speed-hand and arm extended downward.
-[5/11-806] Signal not less than the last 100 feet before the turn, and while the bicycle is stopped waiting to turn.
+[5/11-709.1] Left Turns A bicyclist may choose between a vehicular-style left turn or a pedestrian-style left turn.
+[5/11-1510] For a vehicular-style left turn, proceed as if driving a motor vehicle, moving to the left lane or the left side of a single lane prior to the intersection.
+[5/11-801] For a pedestrian-style left-turn, ride near the right side of the road, cross the intersection, stop (as much as practicable out of the way of traffic), yield to any traffic and proceed in the new direction.
+Be sure to obey traffic control devices or police officers.
+[5/11-1510] Hand Signals Signals shall be given from the left side as follows: [5/11-806] - Left turn: hand and arm extended horizontally. - Right turn: left hand and arm extended upward; or extend the right hand and arm horizontally to the right. - Stopping or slowing: hand and arm extended downward.

+Signal not less than the last 100 feet before the turn, and while the bicycle is stopped waiting to turn.
 Signals need not be given continuously if the hand is needed in the control or operation of the bicycle.
-[5/11-1511] "Dead Red" Stoplight (In all towns except for Chicago) A bicyclist, stopped at a red light which fails to detect the bike and change to green within a reasonable period of time not less than 120 seconds, shall have the right to proceed, after yielding right of way to oncoming traffic facing a green signal, subject to the rules applicable after making a stop at a stop sian.
+[5/11-1511] "Dead Red" Stoplight (In all municipalities except Chicago) A bicyclist, stopped at a red light which fails to detect the bike and change to green within a reasonable period of time not less than 120 seconds, shall have the right to proceed, after yielding right of way to oncoming traffic facing a green signal, subject to the rules applicable after making a stop at a stop sign.
 [5/11-306(c)3.5] Use of Sidewalks (and Crossing Right-of-Way) Local ordinance may prohibit bicyclists from using sidewalks.
 Where permitted, bicyclists must yield to pedestrians and give audible signals before passing them.
 Bicyclists using sidewalks have all the rights and duties of pedestrians.
-[5/11-1512] If no traffic signals are in place, vehicle drivers shall stop and yield the right-of-way to peds within marked or unmarked crosswalks in (or dangerously close to) the roadway half upon which the vehicle is traveling-but pedestrians should not enter the path of a moving vehicle so closely to be an immediate hazard.
+[5/11-1512] If traffic signals are not in place, vehicle drivers shall stop and yield the right-of-way to peds within marked or unmarked crosswalks in (or dangerously close to) the roadway half upon which the vehicle is traveling.
+Pedestrians should not enter the path of a moving vehicle so closely to be an immediate hazard.
 [5/11-1002(a,b)] Peds shall yield the right-of-way if crossing at other points.
-[5/11-1003(a)] Please wear a helmet, ride predictably and visibly, and obey the laws.
-Carry this card in your wallet for easy reference.
+[5/11-1003(a)] Please wear a helmet, ride predictably, communicate, and obey traffic laws.
+Carry this card for easy reference.